-I am a librarian who likes to work on a variety of projects, and I have worked in libraries for the past six years.
-I got my MS in Library Science from Simmons College in 2015, and from then until this past fall, I was employed as a librarian for the Environmental Protection Agency (contractor).
+I am a librarian and I have worked in libraries for the past ten years.
+I got my MS in Library Science from Simmons College in 2015, and from then until the fall of 2017, I was employed as a librarian for the Environmental Protection Agency (contractor).
 I worked on the EPA’s website to make it more user friendly.
 I also answered reference questions from employees and from the public on a variety of topics relating to the agency and the federal government.
-In addition, I also volunteered as the children’s librarian at Foundry United Methodist Church (UMC) in Washington, D.C.

 My first library job was in a law firm library while I was an undergraduate student.
 That job sparked my realization that I belonged in libraries.
 As I’ve taken on different library jobs and learned new things, my interests in the field of librarianship have evolved.